thuctran13/icommerce/README.md

 <h2> Service flow:

 - External requests: there's no direct communication between public consumers and core services.
-These requests need to go throw compposite service.
+These requests need to go throw composite service.
 Config for this is defined in project `edge-server` class `application.yml`.
 - Internal requests: all services in composite and core layer are allowed to make connections.

 <h2>Use cases